 After years of first-hand observations and comparisons, we present our selections for the best weightlifting shoes for women.

-Our Top Weightlifting Shoes for Women (2021 Updated)
+Top Weightlifting Shoes for Women (2022 Updated)

 1 - Reebok Legacy Lifter (Editor's Choice)

 The genuine rubber sole grips the surface firmly, but not so much that you risk ankle injury.
 It features a solid sole, which provides excellent arch support, especially for people with over-pronated feet.

 - Recommended for squats during training